Illustrated Architecture Dictionary

 Found in classical Greek and Roman architecture and derivatives, including Beaux Arts Classicism, Classical Revival, Federal, Georgian Revival, Greek Revival, Neoclassicism, Renaissance Revival, Second Empire

-See also: Just What is a Cupola Anyway? (online Jan.
-2017)
+See also: Just What is a Cupola Anyway? (online April 2025)

 Other examples:

-- Illustration above: St. Stanislaus RC Church
+- Left illustration above: St. Stanislaus RC Church

 - Buffalo Lighthouse